 - Avoid the competition

-- Eliminating the direct connection between benefits and costs
+- Breaking the direct link between benefits and costs

-- Orientation of the entire system of corporate activities towards differentiation and low costs
+- Aligning the overall system of business activities towards differentiation and low costs

 Examples